-6. (1) For the tribunal or for every tribunal Stipendiary 15 established under this Act the Governor-General may from time to time appoint a Stipendiary Magistrate to appointed exercise jurisdiction therein, and no person other than a to exercise Stipendiary Magistrate appointed under this section under this Act. shall exercise jurisdiction in any such tribunal.
+6. (1) For the tribunal or for every tribunal Stipendiary 15 established under this Act the Governor-General may from time to time appoint a Stipendiary Magistrate to appointed exercise jurisdiction therein, and no person other than a to exercise jurisdiction Stipendiary Magistrate appointed under this section under this Act. shall exercise jurisdiction in any such tribunal.

-20 (2) While any Magistrate holds an appointment to exercise special jurisdiction under this Act he shall, in addition to his salary as fixed by section eight of the For Magistrates' Courts Act, 1928, be entitled to such extra salary or allowances (if any) as may be approved by the 25 Governor-General in Council.
+20 (2) While any Magistrate holds an appointment to exercise special jurisdiction under this Act he shall, in addition to his salary as fixed by section eight of the For Magistrates' Courts Act, 1928, be entitled to such extra Courts Act, salary or allowances (if any) as may be approved by the 1928 (s.
+8), 25 Governor-General in Council.

-7. (1) No proceedings for an offence against this Vol. II, p.
-100 Act shall be commenced except by information in Procedure accordance with the Justices of the Peace Act, 1927, laid by an officer of the Department of Industries and 30 Commerce, acting by direction of the Minister.
+7. (1) No proceedings for an offence against this Act shall be commenced except by information in Procedure accordance with the Justices of the Peace Act, 1927, for offences laid by an officer of the Department of Industries and 30 Commerce, acting by direction of the Minister.
+Every For Justices information for an offence against this Act shall be deemed to have been laid in conformity with this section (Part II) unless and until the contrary is proved.

-(2) All such proceedings shall be heard and determined by a Stipendiary Magistrate alone, exercising jurisdiction in a tribunal established under the foregoing see Reprint provisions of this Act.
+(2) All such proceedings shall be heard and deter- vol. II, p.
+365 35 mined by a Stipendiary Magistrate alone, exercising jurisdiction in a tribunal established under the foregoing provisions of this Act.

-35 (3) In any such proceedings the informant may appear personally or by a barrister or solicitor or by any other person appointed in that behalf by the Minister.
+(3) In any such proceedings the informant may appear personally or by a barrister or solicitor or by 40 any other person appointed in that behalf by the Minister.

-(4) Except as otherwise specially provided in this 40 Act, the provisions of Part II of the Justices of the Peace Act, 1927, shall apply with respect to all proceedings under this Act.
+(4) Except as otherwise specially provided in this Act, the provisions of Part II of the Justices of the Peace Act, 1927, shall apply with respect to all proceedings 45 under this Act.